Conditions Spinal stenosis

 The symptoms are also dependent on whether it is the cervical spine (neck) or the lumbar spine (lower back) that is affected.

 When the spinal canal in the cervical spine is narrowed, neck pain radiating to the arms usually occurs.
 The person may also experience dizziness.
 If the spinal cord is damaged by the narrowing, it can also cause impaired sensation or numbness in hands, arms and legs over time.
+These symptoms can be very changeable at first.

 Narrowing of the spinal canal in the lumbar spine area often manifests itself as chronic pain in the lower back, some of which radiates to the buttocks and legs.
 Prolonged standing or walking usually intensifies the pain.
 They usually improve when sitting or bending forwards.
+Sometimes, there is also impaired sensation and paralysis in the legs.

 How does spinal stenosis develop?

 The most common cause of spinal stenosis is signs of wear and tear of the spine, such as on intervertebral discs and the zygapophyseal joints (small vertebral joints).
 The wear and tear is usually age-related.
-It’s very rare for spinal stenosis to be present at birth.

-Accident or fall-related injury to the spine, especially in the neck region, can also lead to stenosis if a broken piece of bone is pushed into the canal.
-The causes include, for example:
+It is rare for spinal stenosis to be present at birth.
+Accident or fall-related injuries to the spine can also lead to stenosis if a broken piece of bone is pushed into the spinal canal.
+Other rare causes of spinal stenosis include previous surgical procedures, metabolic disorders, bone disease, infections or tumors.

 How many people have spinal stenosis?